 Ransomware, Am I Spelling That Right?

-Doubtless many organisations and users now know what Ransomware is, but as of the turn of the year, they can now check the dictionary if unsure.
-Ransomware has been added to the Oxford English Dictionary, emphasising in some ways the impact it has had on organisations since 2016.
+Doubtless many organizations and users now know what Ransomware is, but as of the turn of the year, they can now check the dictionary if unsure.
+Ransomware has been added to the Oxford English Dictionary, emphasizing in some ways the impact it has had on organizations since 2016.